ushu/url_signer/README.md

 ## Usage

+*Note*: There are rdoc-formatted comments on the most useful methods, so running `rdoc` in the shell will give you insights on the available options.
+[Rubygems](https://rubygems.org/) also generate a HTML version of it [here](http://www.rubydoc.info/gems/url_signer).

 ### URL signing

 To convert a URL into a signed url, pass it to `UrlSigner.sign`, passing it either a string of an instance of `URI`.